mragungsetiaji/neumf-recsys/README.md

     - Predict the rating that user a will give to all items the k neighbors have consumed but a has not.
 We Look for the item j with the best predicted rating.
 In other words, we are creating a User-Item Matrix, predicting the ratings on items the active user has not see, based on the other similar users.
 This technique is memory-based.

      PROS:
-Easy to implement.
+         - Easy to implement.
-Context independent.
+         - Context independent.
-Compared to other techniques, such as content-based, it is more accurate.
+         - Compared to other techniques, such as content-based, it is more accurate.

      CONS:
-Sparsity: The percentage of people who rate items is really low.
+         - Sparsity: The percentage of people who rate items is really low.
-Scalability: The more K neighbors we consider (under a certain threshold), the better my classification should be.
+         - Scalability: The more K neighbors we consider (under a certain threshold), the better my classification should be.
 Nevertheless, the more users there are in the system, the greater the cost of finding the nearest K neighbors will be.
-Cold-start: New users will have no to little information about them to be compared with other users.
+         - Cold-start: New users will have no to little information about them to be compared with other users.
 New item: Just like the last point, new items will lack of ratings to create a solid ranking (More of this on ‘How to sort and rank items’).

-2. Item-Item Collaborative Filtering: It is very similar to the previous algorithm, but instead of finding a customer look alike, we try finding item look alike.
+2. **Item-Item Collaborative Filtering**: It is very similar to the previous algorithm, but instead of finding a customer look alike, we try finding item look alike.
 Once we have item look alike matrix, we can easily recommend alike items to a customer who has purchased any item from the store.
 This algorithm requires far fewer resources than user-user collaborative filtering.
 Hence, for a new customer, the algorithm takes far lesser time than user-user collaborate as we don’t need all similarity scores between customers.
 Amazon uses this approach in its recommendation engine to show related products which boost sales.

 ### Content-based filtering:
 These filtering methods are based on the description of an item and a profile of the user’s preferred choices.
 In a content-based recommendation system, keywords are used to describe the items; besides, a user profile is built to state the type of item this user likes.
 In other words, the algorithms try to recommend products which are similar to the ones that a user has liked in the past.
 The idea of content-based filtering is that if you like an item you will also like a ‘similar’ item.
 For example, when we are recommending the same kind of item like a movie or song recommendation.
 This approach has its roots in information retrieval and information filtering research.